strategineer/personal-website/content/blog/2024-10-03/index.md

 Able of the High Heart is the POV character in Gene Wolfe's fantasy isekai tryptich The Wizard Knight.
 I loved the first novel of the set, the Knight, mainly because Able of the High Heart is such an interesting character.

-In the following post, I'll describe the premise of the Wizard Knight, then I'll describe a formative encounter that Able has with the knight named Sir Ravd of Redhall and finally I'll discuss how this encounter shaped Able into the knight he is now (or wants to be) and how Able being this way is entertaining to read about.
+In the following post, I'll describe the premise of the Wizard Knight, then I'll describe a formative encounter that Able has with the knight named Sir Ravd of Redhall early on in his journey and finally I'll discuss how this encounter shaped Able into the knight he is now (or wants to be) and why Able being this way is entertaining to read about.

 # Premise of the Wizard Knight

-In the Wizard Knight, an American boy is Alice in Wonderland-ed into a fantasy world based on Arthurian myth, Norse and Christian theology.
+In the Wizard Knight, an American boy is Alice in Wonderland-ed into a seven-tiered fantasy world (with each tier having dominion over the tier below it) based on Arthurian myth, Norse and Christian theology.
 Soon after, he's physically transformed into an adult man who's jacked out of his mind but retains the young and impressionable mind of the young boy he really is on the inside.
-The story is framed as a letter written by this boy to his brother in America to explain everything that's happened to him after he was transported to this other world.
+The story is framed as a letter written by this boy to his brother in America explaining everything that's happened to him after he was transported to this other world.

 **Spoilers below for Gene Wolfe's novel The Knight, if the premise seems interesting you should read it!**

 # Able of the High Heart's Encounter with Sir Ravd of Redhall

-Able of the High Heart, which isn't a birth name but a name given to him by the Fate-like character he meets at the start of his journey, is this American boy.
-He's an interesting protagonist and let's talk about why.
+Able of the High Heart, which isn't a birth name but a name given to him by the Fate-like character he meets at the start of his journey, is this displaced American boy.

 Everything about Able of the High Heart's behaviour and thoughts stems from the discrepancy between his young mind and his adult body.
-And the fact that he's partially amnesiac and somewhat of an empty vessel for characters like Sir Ravd of Redhall to pour particular ideas about the world into.
+The fact that he's partially amnesiac turns him into somewhat of an empty vessel for others characters to pour their very particular ideas about the world into.

-Able is forever changed due to his brief encounter with a knight named Sir Ravd of Redhall, early on in his journey (even before Able is physically transformed into an adult man).
-Although it's not framed that way at the time, throughout the rest of the text it becomes clear that Able meeting with Sir Ravd had a far reaching and lasting impact on Able.

-During his brief encounter with Sir Ravd, Able learns many things that deeply influence his beliefs and understanding of the world he's been transported to.
+One such character is Sir Ravd of Redhall, a knight that Able briefly encounters relatively early on in his journey in this other world.
+During this brief encounter with Sir Ravd, Able learns many things that deeply influence his beliefs and understanding of the world he's been transported to.
+However, it's only in retrospect that we as readers find out the scale of the impact this encounter had on Able's understanding of the hierarchal world he's found himself in and his place in it.

+{{< quote "227" >}}
+That was when one of the other knights called, “You’re no knight, boy!”

+I looked at him for a minute.
+Then I said, “I am a knight, but you aren’t.”
+It sort of shut him up.
+{{< /quote >}}

+Able absorbs a lot from his brief encounter with Sir Ravd, let's go over the most important bits of it.

-Able learns that being a knight isn't about money, a big horse or an accolade.
-Being a knight is about honor, above all us.
+Able learns from Sir Ravd that being a knight isn't about money, a big horse or the accolade (the ceremony whereby a knight is knight-ed).

+Being a knight is about honor, above all else.

 {{< quote "48" >}}
 “[...]
 It is honor, Able.
 A knight is a man who lives honorably and dies honorably, because he cares more for his honor than for his life.
 If his honor requires him to fight, he fights.
 He doesn’t count his foes or measure their strength, because those things don’t matter.
 They don’t affect his decision.”